MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/RemoteDependencyData.md

 1. **resultCode** : string

     Result code of a dependency call.
-Examples are SQL error code, http status code.
+Examples are SQL error code and HTTP status code.

     Max length: 1024